jhpyle/docassemblecli/README.md

 ## Prerequisites

-You need to have Python installed on your computer.
+The `dainstall` program requires that you have Python installed on your computer.
+The `dawatchinstall` program requires `bash` and `inotify-tools`.
+These prerequisites are easy to find on Linux machines, but are harder to install on Windows and Mac systems.
+If you run Windows, see the last section of this README for instructions on getting a command line in Windows Subsystem for Linux.

 ## Installation